bcgov/sso-docs/docs/FAQs/keycloak.md

 ## How can I get user details from the KeyCloak API in the custom realm?

 If your team has your own custom realm, you'll need a service account client within your realm which has been granted with a client role `view-users` from the client `realm-management`

 ---

-## Where can I find more information about the BC Government Keycloak offerings?

-You can refer to the [guide](../index.md) for more details or contact the SSO team through [Microsoft Teams How-to Channel](https://teams.microsoft.com/l/channel/19%3A35d0b3389e39479590ba45a19a67a3ba%40thread.tacv2/SSOKeycloak-howto?groupId=a80418da-c27b-406e-89ab-7695b61924d8&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) (preferred for quick questions) or via [email](mailto:bcgov.sso@gov.bc.ca)

----